youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 ## Recap

-In this repo - we used a COVID-19 Chest X-Ray dataset, in combination with a Kaggle Normal/Pneumonia Chest X-Ray dataset to use Deep Transfer learning to classify images are COVID-19, Normal, Pneumonia.
+In this repo - we used a COVID-19 Chest X-Ray dataset, in combination with a Kaggle Normal/Pneumonia Chest X-Ray dataset to use Deep Transfer Learning to classify images as COVID-19, Normal, Pneumonia.

-We saw that Fine-Tuning and existing CNN, and retraining just the FCN layer on the Check X-Ray dataset allowed us to learn what each chest X-Ray looks like and provide intial image classification.
+We saw that using Fine-Tuning on an existing CNN, and retraining just the FCN layer on the Check X-Ray dataset allowed us to learn what each chest X-Ray looks like and provide intial image classification.

+## Disclaimer
-Again - this repo should only be used for learning purposes and no claim on the suitability for actual COVID-19 detection is made explicity or implicitly.
+This repo should only be used for learning purposes and no claim on the suitability for actual COVID-19 detection is made explicity or implicitly.